 as it is for the moment.

-This affirmation helps me acknowledge that I still have a lot to learn and by accepting that everything is perfect in this moment, I open myself up to the possibilities of the next moment.
-In other words, I am not allowing imposter syndrome to creep in, I am staying in a growth-mindset and I am willing to dare to suck because I do not know what will happen when I share my idea with the world.
+This affirmation helps me acknowledge that I still have a lot to learn.
+By accepting that everything is perfect in this moment, I open myself up to the possibilities of the next moment.
+In other words, I am not allowing imposter syndrome to creep in.
+I am staying in a growth-mindset and I am willing to dare to suck because I don’t know what will happen when I share my idea with the world.